St. John's Rod and Gun Club 2017: (87 Photos)

 24. Local welder/fabricator and club member Mark Squires made a beautiful new grate for the fireplace which makes cleanup easy and keep the fireplace safe by preventing flaming logs from rolling out of the hearth.

-25. On June 3rd we held our annual clean up day where all ranges are shut down so all committees can complete work on club facilities safely and effectively.
-Prior to the event I fabricated this new strain relief connector for our generator power cable .
+25. On June 3rd we held our annual clean up day where all ranges are shut down so club committees can complete maintenance and repairs on club facilities safely and effectively.
+Prior to the event I fabricated this new strain relief for the power cable on our generator.

 26. Previously the cable hung in place but the weight of the wire coupled with vibrations on the generator wore the hole & eventually wore through the electrical connector.
-Due to proper maintenance and inspection the problem was spotted before anything came close to shorting out.
+The problem was spotted before anything came close to shorting out due to thorough regular inspections performed on all of our equipment.

-27. On the generator we installed a new thicker plate to properly cover the egg shaped original hole, this coupled with red locktite and the new strain relief should prevent the problem from re-occurring.
+27. On the generator we installed a new thicker plate to properly cover the now egg shaped original hole, this coupled with red locktite and my new strain relief should prevent the problem from re-occurring.

-28. Next on the list was a full spring generator service which included new engine oil & filter, two new fuel filters, new fan belt, and thorough inspection.
+28. Next on the list was a full spring generator service which included new engine oil & filter, two new fuel filters, a new fan belt, and a thorough inspection.

-29. As we do every year we treat our volunteers (which topped about 50 members this year) right and provide a great lunch, drinks, etc.
+29. As in previous years we treat our clean-up day volunteers (which topped about 50 members this year) right and provide a hot lunch, drinks and snacks.

 30.

 31. Each year we get a dumpster or two delivered to the club for clean up day.
-This lets us get clear of all the old broken junk that has accumulated for years at the club, and get clear of items that our regular garbage collectors cannot take.
+This lets us get clear of all the old broken junk that accumulated for years across the club, getting clear of items our regular garbage collectors cannot take.

-32. On June 11 we held our annual Newfoundland Sportsman shoot which consisted of Trap shooting in the morning, followed by sporting clays in the afternoon.
+32. On June 11th we held our annual Newfoundland Sportsman shoot which consisted of Trap shooting in the morning, followed by Sporting Clays in the afternoon.

 33. We had a great turnout on this beautiful, warm, sunny Sunday with 46 members and guests participating.

-34. I had trouble with my Browning 725, Troy and I took it apart eventually finding the problem was a very small (less than 1mm thick) piece of steel shaved off an out of shape Shell lodged behind the shell ejector.
-This caused my crack barrel over/under firearm to not lock up when closed.
+34. During the shoot I had trouble with my Browning Citori 725 Over/under Shotgun, it would not lock up when closed.
+Troy and I took it apart discovering the issue was caused by a very small (less than 1mm thick) shaving of steel from a defective shell had lodged behind the shell ejector.
 We had the problem fixed in short order and I was able to finish the shoot problem free.

 36.

-37. The afternoon Sporting Clays course was set up very well by our dedicated sporting clays committee utilizing a wide variety of manual spring operated throwers all the way to our fanciest battery operated remote control throwers such as our new Tower mounted machine.
+37. The afternoon Sporting Clays course was set up very well by our dedicated sporting clays committee.
+They utilized a wide variety of mechanical hand operated throwers all the way to our fanciest battery operated remote control throwers including the new Tower mounted machine.

 38.